 So you got to meet a lot of people and had good discussions.
 What you think has been the most interesting about the day?
 Learning different ways to be a good leader has been definitely the most interesting thing.

 What took you to take part in the 1000 Young Leaders campaign?
-The main reason was that the day is unique opportunity to get authentic insights to managers’ work day and to learn different aspects of leadership.
+The main reason was that the day is a unique opportunity to get authentic insights into managers’ workday and to learn different aspects of leadership.

-Have you learned anything new or something that has made you to look leadership differently?
-What I have learned today is that here at Pemamek, the managers have very humane and down to earth way to lead invididuals and teams, which I think are very important and appreciated characteristics for a manager.
-Also, I learned that managers should have a good overall understanding about the ongoing things in the industry.
+Have you learned anything new or something that has made you look at leadership differently?
+What I have learned today is that here at Pemamek, the managers have a very humane and down to earth way to lead individuals and teams, which I think are very important and appreciated characteristics for a manager.
+Also, I learned that managers should have a good overall understanding of the ongoing things in the industry.

 Last but not least, what do you think makes a good leader?
-Good leader is a person that shows a strong example and leads by his/her own example.
-In the core of his managing philosophy and mentality is that he is in the same line with his team, not above them.
+A good leader is a person that shows a strong example and leads by his/her own example.
+At the core of his managing philosophy and mentality is that he is in the same line with his team, not above them.

 Maria, 1. year Business student, School of Economics of Vaasa University

 Hello Maria, tell us briefly about you?
 Hello, well I’m Maria and I’m originally from Loimaa but now living in Vaasa to study business at the School of Economics of Vaasa University.
 I’m a freshman now so I just moved there a couple of months ago.
-Before my uni studies I was really enthusiastic of dancing and in fact I was a dance instructor, but now I don’t have that much time for dancing anymore becacuse of my studies.
+Before my uni studies, I was really enthusiastic about dancing and in fact, I was a dance instructor, but now I don’t have that much time for dancing anymore because of my studies.

-Today you have spent one full work day at Pemamek, tell us about your schedule.
+Today you have spent one full workday at Pemamek, tell us about your schedule.
 My day started by signing in at the reception.
 After I had received my Visitor-badge, Pemamek’s CEO Jaakko Heikonen welcomed me to the company.
-He was accompanied with Marketing Manager, Mikko Aarnio.
-They gave me a broad introduction on Pemamek and its business functions.
-After the company introduction I met up with Matti Lahtinen, Pemamek’s Service Manager.
-He gave me a tour at the factory so I got to see where all PEMA machinery and solutions are made.
-While we had the tour Lahtinen described his normal work day so I received a lot of information from the production and management from service’s point of view.
+He was accompanied by Marketing Manager, Mikko Aarnio.
+They gave me a broad introduction to Pemamek and its business functions.
+After the company introduction, I met up with Matti Lahtinen, Pemamek’s Service Manager.
+He gave me a tour of the factory so I got to see where all PEMA machinery and solutions are made.
+While we had the tour Lahtinen described his normal workday so I received a lot of information from the production and management from the service’s point of view.

-I think the most important thing that I have learned is that how important it is to have those “grass root level” work experiences.
-I think you cannot become a good leader unless you don’t really know and understand how things are at the very practical and hands-on working field.
+I think the most important thing that I have learned is how important it is to have those “grass root level” work experiences.
+I think you cannot become a good leader unless you don’t really know and understand how things are in the very practical and hands-on working field.

 Sounds like a smart move.
 Has the day at Pemamek helped you in choosing your major?
 It definitely helped me.
-Now I’m more aware of the actual work content and daily routines that different work positions have which give me an idea of what I want do in the future.
+Now I’m more aware of the actual work content and daily routines that different work positions have which gives me an idea of what I won’t do in the future.

-Last but not least, what you think that makes a good leader?
-I think good leader is a person who is able to reach company goals but at the same time she/he can keep employees happy and motivated at work.
-I think this requires that the leader has a good conception of her/his own personality and know how she/he communicates and reacts to different situations.
+Last but not least, what you think makes a good leader?
+I think a good leader is a person who is able to reach company goals but at the same time, she/he can keep employees happy and motivated at work.
+I think this requires that the leader has a good conception of her/his own personality and know-how she/he communicates and reacts to different situations.